jeff4/bionotes.github.io/_comp/javascript.md

 ### 6/26/2024
 * SVP Chapter 6.
 Interesting exceptions and JS handling of weird parameters p.
 122 - 123. **Default or unsuitable parameters**.
+	* p.
+125 - spread operator
+	* p.
+127 - rest to stuff extra parameters into a function into an array.